Master's Academy & College

-Master's Academy & College, founded in 1997, and also known as Master's, Master's Academy, and Master's College, is a K-12 Christian school in Calgary, Alberta, Canada whose focus is on innovation, creativity, and foresight.
+Master's Academy & College, founded in 1997, and also known as Master's, Master's Academy, and Master's College, is a K-12 Christian school in Calgary, Alberta, Canada.
 Master's originally developed its teaching pedagogy through its research arm, the Profound Learning Institute.
 The Profound Learning Institute was then rebranded as Imaginal Education.
 Based on this unique model of Profound Learning/Imaginal Learning, Master's joined Palliser Regional School District's Alternative Program in 2008.

 History

 The school was founded in 1997 by Tom Rudmik.
 Rudmik is the author of the book Becoming Imaginal and based the school on the theory outlined in the book.
-Its goal is to go beyond academic excellence and to prepare students by encouraging them to be creative, imaginal, and leaders of change.

 Academy

 The Academy consists of grades K–6.
 As of 2019, Master's Academy is the number one ranked elementary school in the Province of Alberta by the Fraser Institute.

 College

 The College consists of grades 7–12.